Acforest/Acforest.github.io/content/publication/IJCNN23_LogPrompt/index.md

 ---
-title: 'LogContrast: A Weakly Supervised Anomaly Detection Method Leveraging Contrastive Learning'
+title: 'LogPrompt: A Log-based Anomaly Detection Framework Using Prompts'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here